Torpoint Community College

+About

 Torpoint Community College (often referred to as 'TCC') is a secondary school in south-east Cornwall, England.
 It educates 775 students aged 11 to 18.
 It started life as a 'secondary modern' school before becoming a comprehensive in the 1960s.
 Traditionally students lived exclusively in the Torpoint and Rame Peninsula, more recently they have been joined by a number of students travelling from Plymouth via the ferry over the River Tamar.

 The school's most notable former pupils include Sheryll Murray, Conservative Member of Parliament for South East Cornwall & Jack Stephens (footballer).

+Further Education (Sixth Form)

 TCC's Sixth Form was opened in the late 1990s (prior to which pupils left school at 16 with some continuing their educations elsewhere) and offers a wide range of AS and A Level subjects for post-16 students.

+However during the next academic year (2026-27), the sixth form will be put on a temporary closure due to a low number of interested students.
+The school will still accept their current year 12 students to transition to year 13 and finish their studies.